tilman151/tilman151.github.io/content/posts/2021-01-24-Autoencoder_Bake_Off.md

 $$\hat{x} = \operatorname{dec}(\operatorname{enc}(x))$$

 Above you can see the reconstruction formula of the shallow autoencoder.
-The formula declares how an autoencoder reconstructs a sample $$x$$ in a semi-mathematical way.
+The formula declares how an autoencoder reconstructs a sample $x$ in a semi-mathematical way.

 A shallow autoencoder features only one layer in its encoder and decoder each.
 To distinguish the shallow autoencoder from a PCA, it uses a ReLU activation function in the encoder and a sigmoid in the decoder.